-After launching the world’s most cost-effective purifier (the Sqair), we started testing how long the HEPA filters last.
+After launching the world’s most cost-effective purifier (the Sqair), we started testing the HEPA lifespan.
 I’ve long been skeptical of the lifespan numbers purifier companies give because (1) they provide no empirical justification for the number and (2) they give the same numbers in Switzerland or Delhi.
 Yet clearly the HEPA would last less time in Delhi’s “impressive” pollution.

 To correct this with the Sqair, we used two ways to estimate lifespan—one lab and one real world.

-Method 1: The Lab Test – Measuring CCM
+Method 1: The Lab Test to Measure HEPA Lifespan

 Method one was to send the Sqair to a third-party lab to use the testing method from the Chinese government standard.